olin/studentgovernment/bylaws.md

 10. Junior Class Representative
 11. Sophomore Class Representative
 12. Senior Class Activities Representative
-13. Four Honor Board General Members
+13. Six Honor Board General Members

 The following positions are elected in the only fall election cycle, which occurs at the the beginning of the month of September.